theupdateframework/python-tuf/docs/tuf-spec.md

          Signed by the mirrors role's keys.
 Lists information about available mirrors and the content available from each mirror.

-   An implementation of the framework may optionally choose to make available any metadata files in compressed (e.g. gzip'd) format.
-In doing so, the filename of the compressed file should be the same as the original with the addition of the file name extension for the compression type (e.g. snapshot.json.gz).
-The original (uncompressed) file should always be made available, as well.

   + **3.1.2.1 Metadata files for targets delegation**

    When the targets role delegates trust to other roles, each delegated role